 Step 2: Review how to apply for your scholarship

 In no more than 500 words, please describe your time at UNF, including academic experience, work experience, community involvement, and extracurricular activities.
 Please also include your plans after college.

 Following the directions in step two, apply for your scholarship.
 The scholarship application review and selection process can take up to 8 weeks.
 Decision notifications will be sent via e-mail to each applicant.

 Students who are awarded a scholarship will be required to complete the steps listed below.
 It is very important that award recipients meet the donor(s) and express their gratitude in the form of a thank you letter as well as attend a scholarship reception.

 - Write and submit a donor thank you letter: students can review the thank you letter guidelines and a sample thank you letter template below.
-Letters should be typed, signed in ink and submitted in person to the Dean's office.
+Letters should be typed.
 Letters will be mailed directly to the donor(s) from the Dean's office.
 Please see helpful tips below for more info.

 - Attend a scholarship reception event: students should plan to attend a scholarship reception event.
 These dates and times will be shared with the students by the Dean's office.
 This event will provide the students an opportunity to meet with the donor(s) and express their gratitude in person.